 trennlinie

-Very amusing interview with Martin and Fletch that was published on aol.de shortly before DM's appearance at TOTP on September 08th and which unfortunately can't be found anymore.
-The name of the journalist who met the two for a wheat beer can't be reconstructed therefore either.
+Hilarious interview with Martin and Fletch which was published on aol.de, shortly before DM's appearance at TOTP on 8 September and which, unfortunately, can't be found anymore.
+Therefore, the name of the journalist who met the two for a wheat beer is unknown.

 Martin: "The beer was my condition for this interview."

-Martin: "A new journalist drops in here every half hour and I get a new beer every half hour.
-This is the deal. ...
-I must be fit tomorrow, though, because we appear at TOTP.
-We have the show alone for us.
-We are even a bit angry about, that we don't meet Nena this time."
+Martin: "A new journalist comes in every half an hour, and I get a new beer every half an hour.
+That's the deal.
+I have to be fit tomorrow, though, because of TOTP.
+We're alone at the show.
+We are even a bit angry that we won't meet Nena this time."

 Journalist: "Do you like her?"